apptimise/Cheatsheets/git_cheatsheet.md

 ## Git Terminology

+#### Fork

+A *fork* is a copy of a repository.

+* Forks are used to either propose changes to someone's project or to use someone's project as a starting point.

+#### Clone

+*Clone* is to create a local copy of a repo.

+* When you create a repository, it exists as a *remote* repository.
+You can clone your repo to create a *local* copy on your computer and sync between the two.

 #### HEAD

 `HEAD` is a pointer to the local branch you’re currently on [[Ref](https://git-scm.com/book/en/v2/Git-Branching-Branches-in-a-Nutshell#_switching_branches)].
 This is how to see what `HEAD` points to: